-We’re excited to welcome you to an extraordinary event dedicated to the latest advancements, pioneering research, and forward-thinking innovations in neuroscience, was slated on October 09-10, 2025 in Tokyo, Japan.
+We are excited to welcome you to an extraordinary event dedicated to the latest advancements, pioneering research, and forward-thinking innovations in neuroscience, was slated on November 17-18, 2025 in Las Vegas, USA.
 Whether you're a seasoned researcher, a practicing clinician, or simply passionate about the brain, this conference offers a unique platform to connect with leading experts, share knowledge, and explore the complexities of the nervous system.

 Industry Professionals